Updated on March 9, 2025

 “Grandpa’s body stopped working, and he won’t be coming back.
 It’s okay to miss him and feel sad.”

-Children also take emotional cues from adults.
+They also take emotional cues from adults.
 If you’re feeling sad, it’s okay to show it.
-You can model healthy grieving by saying:
+Modeling healthy emotional expression can help them feel more comfortable with their own grief.
+You might say:

 “I feel sad today because I miss Grandma.
 It’s okay to feel sad when we love someone who isn’t here anymore.”